woodward/vim-flashcards/vim/quickfix lists.md

 :cwin (or :cwindow)   ⮂  See the last quickfix list :cclose               ⮂  Close the quickfix window

+:colder [n]  ⮂  Load the older list of errors (optional n to load the nth older list of errors) :cnewer [n]   ⮂  Load the newer list of errors (optional n to load the nth older list of errors)

 :lnext       ⮂  Next location
 :lprev       ⮂  Previous location
 :lopen       ⮂  Open the quickfix table for locations